Discover Matera and PugliaPuglia & BasilicataDifficulty path:

 In the morning, with a guide, you will discover the wonderful medieval architecture, both sacred and civil, of the old part of Bari, called “Bari Vecchia”.

 Among the many things to admire, there will be the Basilica of San Nicola, great example of Apulian Romanesque style.
-After a raid in a typical bakery or trattoria for an accurate gastronomic research with a tasting, in the afternoon you will catch the train to Conversano, ancient town of Norman origin and best known for the domination of the fearsome Counts Acquaviva, whose the most famous and cruel count was Guercio of Puglia.
+After a raid in a typical bakery or trattoria for an accurate gastronomic research with a tasting, in the afternoon you can choose how to spend the rest of the day.
+Deepening your visit to Bari, to discover other details and take the last souvenir photos or catching the train to Conversano, ancient town of Norman origin and best known for the domination of the fearsome Counts Acquaviva, whose the most famous and cruel count was Guercio of Puglia.
 This powerful and noble family was in control of the largest county of southern Italy from the 11th to the 17th century.

 Back to Bari in the afternoon for overnight.

-After the visit, a short private transfer will take you to Gravina, where you will stay for the next two nights.
+After the visit and lunch in one of the restaurants close to the castle, a short private transfer will take you to Gravina, where you will stay for the next two nights.

 Gravina, the Roman Silvium, most likely founded by the peucetian people, comes to us through the influences of Magna Grecia and then of the Roman culture.
 Its fortune was given by the ancient Via Appia, which was crossing the city and enriching its economy.
 The historic centre preserves and conceals significant signs of its past: like the visible and dominant Cathedral or the underground tunnels leading to the visit of cellars, rocky churches, barns and towers buried by newer buildings.
 There is no doubt that the day will pass quickly among the many attractions, also culinary and craft, that the town offers.